Sahil9424r/FutureFirst_Assignment/README.md

 ### Data Preprocessing

-The following preprocessing steps were performed to ensure clean and meaningful input for the models:
+The following preprocessing steps were applied:

 #### Date Handling
 - Converted `Date` columns to datetime format
-- Sorted records chronologically to preserve time dependency
+- Sorted records chronologically
-**Why:** Time order is critical for next-day prediction tasks.
+**Reason:** Time order is critical for next-day prediction.

 #### Dataset Merging
-- Merged the Data dataset and StockPrice dataset using the `Date` column
+- Merged Data and StockPrice datasets using the `Date` column
-**Why:** Ensures correct alignment between independent and dependent variables.
+**Reason:** Ensures correct alignment of independent and dependent variables.

 #### Missing Value Handling
-- Missing values introduced by differencing, lagging, and rolling operations were removed
+- Rows with missing values created by differencing, lagging, and rolling operations were removed
-**Why:** Machine learning models cannot train on incomplete observations.
+**Reason:** ML models cannot train on incomplete observations.

 #### Outlier Handling
 - Outliers were handled using the **Interquartile Range (IQR) method**
-**Why:** Financial data often contains extreme spikes.
-IQR is robust and does not assume normal distribution.
+**Reason:** Financial data contains extreme values; IQR is robust and distribution-agnostic.

 ---

 ### Feature Engineering

-To explicitly model how **previous-day changes influence next-day stock prices**, the following features were engineered:
+To explicitly model day-over-day influence, the following features were engineered:

 #### Day-over-Day Change
-- **Change_in_Data**
-**Why:** The assignment states that stock price movement depends on the *change* in data, not its absolute value.
+**Reason:** The assignment states that stock price behavior depends on *changes* in the data.

 #### Lag Features
-- **Change_Lag_1** – previous day’s change
+- `Change_Lag_1` – previous day’s change
-- **Change_Lag_2** – change from two days prior
+- `Change_Lag_2` – change from two days ago
-**Why:** Captures short-term memory and momentum effects.
+**Reason:** Captures short-term dependency and momentum.

 #### Rolling Statistics
-- **Change_Mean_3** – rolling mean over 3 days (short-term trend)
+- `Change_Mean_3` – rolling mean over 3 days (trend)
-- **Change_Std_3** – rolling standard deviation over 3 days (recent volatility)
+- `Change_Std_3` – rolling standard deviation over 3 days (volatility)
-**Why:** Rolling statistics smooth noise and capture trend and volatility.
+**Reason:** Helps smooth noise and capture short-term dynamics.

 ---

-## 3. Model Selection, Training Methodology, and Evaluation

-### Target Variable Design
+## 3. Target Variable Design

-Initial experiments attempted to predict the **absolute next-day stock price**, which resulted in poor performance due to high variance and weak correlation.
+Initial experiments attempted to predict the **absolute next-day stock price**, which resulted in weak performance due to high variance.

-To better align with the assignment assumption that **changes drive price movement**, the target variable was reformulated as:
+To better align with the assumption that **changes drive price movement**, the target variable was reformulated as:

-**Why this change was necessary:**
+**Benefits of this formulation:**
 - Aligns change-based features with a change-based target
-- Reduces variance in the target variable
+- Reduces target variance
 - Improves numerical stability
-- Still satisfies the requirement to analyze next-day stock price behavior
+- Still satisfies the assignment objective

 ---

-### Model Selection and Justification
+## 4. Model Selection and Hyperparameter Tuning

-#### Linear Regression
+### Models Used
-- Baseline model
+- **Linear Regression** – baseline model
-- Simple and interpretable
-- Helps understand direct feature influence

-#### Random Forest Regressor
-- Captures non-linear relationships
+- **Random Forest Regressor** – non-linear ensemble model
-- Robust to noise and outliers

-#### Gradient Boosting Regressor
-- Sequentially improves predictions
-- Best-performing model among those tested
+- **Gradient Boosting Regressor** – boosting-based ensemble model

+These models allow comparison between linear and non-linear approaches.

 ---

+### Hyperparameter Tuning (RandomizedSearchCV)

+To improve model performance, **RandomizedSearchCV** was applied to ensemble models.

+#### Why RandomizedSearchCV?
+- Efficient compared to GridSearchCV
+- Explores a wide hyperparameter space
+- Reduces computational cost

+Tuned parameters included:
+- Number of estimators
+- Tree depth
+- Minimum samples per split/leaf
+- Learning rate (for boosting models)

+Despite tuning, improvements were limited by the **inherent lack of predictive signal** in the data.

+---

-### Training Methodology
+## 5. Training Methodology

-- Data split into **80% training** and **20% testing**
+- Dataset split into **80% training** and **20% testing**
-- `shuffle=False` used to preserve time order and prevent data leakage
+- `shuffle=False` used to preserve time order and avoid data leakage
 - Feature scaling applied using `StandardScaler`
-- A common evaluation function ensured consistent comparison across models
+- A common evaluation function used for all models

 ---

-### Evaluation Metrics
+## 6. Evaluation Metrics

+Models were evaluated using:
 - **MAE (Mean Absolute Error)**
 - **RMSE (Root Mean Squared Error)**
 - **R² Score**

 ---

-## 4. Key Insights, Observations, and Conclusions
+## 7. Results and Analysis

-### Why R² is Negative
+### Why R² Remains Negative (Even After Tuning)

-Despite extensive preprocessing and feature engineering, the R² score remains negative.
-This is **not a modeling error** but a limitation of the dataset.
+Despite extensive preprocessing, feature engineering, and hyperparameter tuning, the R² score remains negative.

-**Reasons:**
+This occurs because:
-- Daily stock prices are highly volatile
+- Daily stock prices are highly volatile and resemble a random walk
-- Limited predictive signal in the Data dataset
+- The provided Data dataset contains limited explanatory signal
-- External factors are intentionally excluded
+- External influencing factors are intentionally excluded
-- Feature engineering improves stability but cannot create new information
+- Hyperparameter tuning optimizes model behavior but **cannot create new information**

-A negative R² indicates that previous-day changes alone are insufficient to explain next-day price variance.
+A negative R² indicates that **previous-day changes alone are insufficient to explain next-day stock price variance**, which is a realistic outcome for financial time-series data.

 ---

-### Key Insights
+## 8. Key Insights and Observations

-- Predicting **price change** is more effective than predicting absolute price
+- Feature engineering improves stability but not variance explanation
 - Ensemble models reduce error compared to linear regression
-- Feature engineering improves stability but not variance explanation
+- Hyperparameter tuning yields marginal improvement
+- Data limitations dominate model performance

 ---

-### Limitations and Challenges
+## 9. Limitations and Challenges

-- Limited feature set
+- Restricted to a single explanatory dataset
-- High noise and volatility
+- High noise and volatility in stock prices
-- Negative R² despite tuning
+- Negative R² despite advanced models and tuning
-- No external data allowed
+- No external data allowed by assignment

+These limitations reflect real-world challenges in financial modeling.

 ---

-### Conclusion
+## 10. Conclusion

 This project demonstrates a complete machine learning workflow under constrained assumptions.
-While day-over-day changes influence stock price movement to some extent, the relationship is weak and noisy.
-The results highlight both the usefulness and limitations of modeling stock prices using a single explanatory dataset.
+While day-over-day changes in the Data dataset influence stock price movement to a limited extent, the relationship is weak and noisy.
+Even with hyperparameter tuning, model performance remains constrained by data limitations rather than algorithm choice.
+The results highlight both the usefulness and the inherent limitations of predicting stock prices using a single explanatory data source.

 ---

-## 5. Repository Contents
+## 11. Repository Contents
 - Complete Jupyter Notebook (`.ipynb`)
-- Reproducible source code
+- Source code required to reproduce results
 - This README file

 ---